Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 - The user should then be sent to a page with the following text:
     ```md
     This form is not for you.
-    For information about other offers in the muncipality click here.
+    For information about other offers in the municipality click here.
     ```
 - Line 2 in the text should be a link directing to https://www.sogndal.kommune.no/
 - It should not be possible to navigate to other pages of the form from this one.